 Why Healthcare Providers Remove Cataracts

-The first thing you may notice is a glare from oncoming headlights at night.
-Often
+If you have cataracts, the first thing you may notice is a glare from oncoming headlights

 and they tend to blur together.